jkoller90/jkoller90.github.io/blowjai/blowRecomendationsForDataOriented/Acton_DataOrientedDesign.md

 5)  means of testing

-### Example: a table full of key-value pairs, which is common in code-first design
+### Example (1): a table full of key-value pairs, which is common in code-first design
 The problem is that keys are not associated with the values in memory.

 In most cases, we are not dealing with the values but are concerned with the keys in our mental models.